What Is The Purpose Of A Plea Bargain?

-Your attorney could convince the prosecutors that they made a mistake, the filing deputy didn't look at the case, didn't have all the facts, or had some incorrect facts, convincing them to dismiss the case outright.
-Usually, it will not happen because they have gone through the matter thoroughly.
+One avenue your defense attorney could pursue is convincing the prosecutors that they made a mistake, that the filing deputy didn't look at the case, that they didn't have all the facts, or that they had some incorrect facts, potentially leading to a dismissal of the case.
+However, this is a rare occurrence due to the thoroughness of the prosecution's review.

 I can also bring any other mitigating factors to the prosecutor's attention to convince them to give them what my client wants.